jonathanbeber/docker-playground/README.md

 [sudo] docker build -t user/project:tag .
 ```

-When `user/project:tag` is an alias to run your Docker container.
+Where `user/project:tag` is an alias to run your Docker container.

 `user/project` can be your own Dockerhub user and project name, and `:tag` is an alias that can be the version of your project.